Itamarled/On-Her-Majesty-s-Secret-Service-system/README.md

 ## Inspiration
 As part of our System Programing course we received this project as an assignment
 ##Goals
-* Programing an asynchronous project.
+* Programing a Multithreading project.
 * Managing concurrency issues.
 	* Deadlocks.
 	* Keeping the code as efficient as possible by making it as concurrent as possible without compromising the code correctness.